PeishuoYu/GeneralModelBuilder/ReadMe.txt

 Introduction:
 	This is a machine learning program that is easy to use.
-Many of this program's code is borrowed from my number recognision project, but I have made several important improvements:
+A lot of this program's code is borrowed from my number recognision project, but I have made several important improvements:
 		This program is able to read CSV file, which is used very commonly.